yinaa/microsoft-graph-docs/api-reference/resources/permission.md

 # permission resource type

-Provides information about permissions granted for an item.
+Provides information about a permission granted for a [driveItem](driveitem.md).

+Permissions have a number of different forms.
+The **permission** resource represents these different forms through properties on the **permission** resource.

 ### Methods